Jwink3101/syncrclone/docs/config_tips.md

 filter_flags = ['--filter','+ *.keep.exc',
                 '--filter','- *.exc']
 ```
-The firt filter will keep anything ending in `*.keep.exc` and be matched before the second filter.
+The first filter will keep anything ending in `*.keep.exc` and be matched before the second filter.
 The second filter will exclude everything else with `*.exc`.

 ### Suggested Filters